lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 4. **Platform evolution** – Moving from a single staking pool to a platform supporting multiple staking products aligns incentives among operators, builders, and stakers, fostering innovation while maintaining the battle-tested Core Pool for users seeking simple, traditional staking.

-5. **Economic alignment** – External vault operators pay ongoing fees for accessing infrastucture and stETH liquidity, ensuring that incentives between Lido Core and external vaults are aligned appropriately.
+5. **Economic alignment** – External vault operators pay ongoing fees for accessing infrastructure and stETH liquidity, ensuring that incentives between Lido Core and external vaults are aligned appropriately.

 By hard-coding **over-collateralization at the protocol level** and measuring backing **per-vault**, the design contains tail risks while unlocking new ether supply lines. stETH remains a *single*, fungible liquidity layer; risk is isolated at the source, not internalized to the protocol unless extreme conditions trigger failure modes.